ericscheffler/bicep-registry-modules/avm/ptn/network/virtual-wan/README.md

 ### Parameter: `virtualHubParameters.secureHubParameters.azureFirewallSku`

 SKU for the Azure Firewall.
-Required when deploySecureHub is true.
+Required if deploySecureHub is true.

 - Required: No
 - Type: string